-Global Partnerships (GP) aims to increase household net incomes and quality of life forhouseholds living in poverty by investing in partners who provide affordable, quality inventory and other inputs for informal retailers.
+GP funds aim to improve net income and quality of life of informal retailers living in poverty by investing in partners who provide them with low-cost, quality inventory through efficient distribution channels.

 Who is Served: